 It would be easy to say that HR’s involvement in sensitive matters like benefits and payroll makes it an easy target.
 But, that doesn’t explain the even larger issue of trust—only half of U.S. workers believe their employers are “open and honest” with them.
 In order to gain employees’ trust back, human resources needs to change their image.
 Employees don’t want to confide in human resources because they’re afraid of being reprimanded for the issues they bring up or fear that nothing will change once they bring something up.

-The spirit behind these unique titles is one that shuns the use of “resources” to describe employees, and instead embraces the idea that there’s more to modern HR than just being data-driven.
-These titles demonstrate an acknowledgment that happiness is a metric just valuable as revenue or profit, and they suggest an effort to foster greater trust between people teams and their employees.
+The spirit behind these more creative HR job titles is one that shuns the use of “resources” to describe employees, and instead embraces the idea that there’s more to modern HR than just being data-driven.
+These titles demonstrate an acknowledgment that happiness is a metric just as valuable as revenue or profit, and they suggest an effort to foster greater trust between People teams and their employees.